 At the beginning of the year, students are bused to and from their HOME address.
-If you need an alternate pick up or drop off site, a "REQUEST FOR ALTERNATE BUSING" form must be completed in the Bascom office 48 hours in advance.
+If you need an alternate pick up or drop off site, a "REQUEST FOR ALTERNATE BUSING" form will be emailed and must be submitted 48 hours in advance.
 There will be only one alternate busing request allowed per year and the request is permanent Monday-Friday.
 In an event of an emergency, bus passes will be issued if a call is made to the Bascom office.